aiformusicworkshop/aiformusicworkshop.github.io/index.md

 The workshop invites contributions from the community on relevant topics of AI and music, broadly defined.
 Topic of interests includes, but not limited to:

+- Applications of AI in
+  - Music theory and musicology
+  - Optical music recognition
+  - Music transcription
   - Music generation
+  - Sound design and soundtrack generation
   - Singing voice synthesis
-- Sound design and soundtrack generation
   - Lyric generation and translation
-- Intelligent music production
-- Music performance modeling
   - Music creative interfaces
   - Robotic musicianship
   - Human-AI music co-creativity
+  - Music production
+  - Music performance modeling
+  - Music information retrieval
   - Music recommender systems
-- Music information retrieval
+  - Music education
-- Optical music recognition
-- Music transcription
+  - Music therapy
-- Computational music theory
 - Music perception and cognition
-- Music education technology
 - Legal and ethical implications of AI music
 - Challenges in commercialization of AI music tools
 - AI's impacts on the musician community